Being asked to attend a Preliminary Disciplinary meeting

 University regulations require you to attend this meeting.
 Please do not ask for it to be rearranged due to work or sporting commitments.

 If you have a disability and would like to request reasonable adjustments to this disciplinary process, please inform us at the time you confirm your attendance at the meeting, in order that appropriate arrangements can be made.
+If you are a non-native English speaker, we can arrange for a telephone translation service for the meeting.

 How to prepare for the meeting

 You have the right to bring someone with you to the meeting for support, a fellow student or a representative from the Students' Union.
 You can seek advice and support from the Students’ Union but contact them early so they have time to help you prepare your case.
+You can also get support from the Wellbeing Service.

 Make some brief notes about what happened on the day of the incident.
 For example timings, conversations with relevant people and the sequence of events.